Oppo A96 price in Pakistan & specifications

-The Realme C35 has a Unisoc Tiger T616 chipset.
-The smartphone has...
+The Oppo A16 has a triple-camera system on the back.
+The phone...

-The Oppo A96 is now available to buy.
-It’s a medium smartphone with exceptional capabilities.
+The Oppo A96 is now on the market; the company recently launched a mid-range smartphone.

 |BUILD